Here it is! The long list of ways to make money on the road while living nomadically, in a van, or traveling continuously.

 4 – Mercari

 Mercari is a very general marketplace to sell items online and mail them out to your customers.
 You can sell almost anything on here.
-They take a percentage of your sale, but printing out the shipping label and mailing off your sale couldn’t be simpler.
+They take a percentage of your sale, but getting the shipping label and mailing off your sale couldn’t be simpler.

 5 – Facebook Marketplace / Craigslist

 What a resource!
-Money can be made so easily selling things in person on these sites.
+Money can be made so easily selling things in person (and now for shipping on FB marketplace) on these sites.
 Simply photograph and list the item, and you’ll be surprised how quickly people in the local area message you to arrange a time to meet up and get it from you.
 These days, it is common to pay people with Venmo, so make sure you have that set up if you want to make Facebook Marketplace sales.

 6 – Ebay